Uunii/1st-Year-at-LAB-University/README.md

 Honestly one of the most interesting courses.
 LAB is super international, so learning how to communicate across cultures is actually practical — not just theory.

 ### 🇫🇮 Finnish 1 & 2
 *Hei!
-Miten menee?*
+Mina olen Uunii*
-That's about as far as I got, but hey — it's a start.
-Finnish is no joke.
+That's about as far as I got, ofcourse learning curse words were much easier :)

 ---